 - a.
 Review state BAM case investigative procedures and methodology to assess the SWA's adherence to BAM requirements. - b.
-Determine whether BAM samples of UI weeks paid and disqualifying eligibility determinations (monetary, separation, and non-separation) are selected for investigation and verification once a week by the state agency's BAM unit. - c.
+Determine whether BAM samples of UI weeks paid and disqualifying eligibility determinations (monetary, separation, and non-separation) are selected for investigation and verification once a week by the state agency's BAM unit.
+Please note that due to the COVID-19 pandemic, on a case-by-case basis, some states were provided operational flexibilities to temporarily suspend BAM sampling and investigations. - c.
 Determine whether BAM case sampling and case assignment for paid and denied claims were reviewed for compliance with state law and policy. - d.
-Determine whether the state agency is meeting its completion requirements and identify any impediments to the state BAM unit's efforts to complete cases timely. - e.
-Conduct reviews of a representative sub-sample of completed cases to ensure that established procedures were followed (e.g., cases selected for supervisory review) and information is accurately recorded.
+Determine whether the state agency is meeting its completion and timeliness requirements and identify any impediments to the state BAM unit's performance in this area. - e.
+Conduct reviews of a representative sub-sample of completed cases to ensure that established BAM procedures were followed (e.g., cases selected for supervisory review) and information is accurately recorded.
 The auditor should not attempt to conduct a new investigation, or new fact finding.